 - Favorite Quote: “Savers sleep well, investors eat well, spenders work forever.”

 - Full-time or Part-time?
-Full time except for "vacations" to see family, especially grandchildren.
+We will live at sea full time except for "vacations" to see family, especially grandchildren.
 We’ll also be leaving the ship for longer side trips from ports.

 Why did you decide to purchase a Storylines residence?